-Sometimes, there are events in life which make it difficult or impossible to handle your everyday banking needs.
+Sometimes, life events make it difficult or impossible to handle your everyday banking needs.
 If this occurs, you’ll need to compose an authorization to operate a bank account letter.
-This letter is seen as a legal document that gives someone you appoint, the power to handle your banking needs.
-This is also known as granting a financial power of attorney, or FPOA.
+This letter is seen as a legal document that gives someone you appoint the power to handle your banking needs.
+This is also known as granting financial power of attorney, or FPOA.

 Types of Financial Power of Attorney (FPOA)

 An FPOA can be limited or durable.

 This means that you put limits on what the appointed representative can do at your bank.
 For instance, you might only wish to give them permission to make deposits and withdrawals at only one account.
 They are to leave all other accounts and safety deposit boxes alone.